treeben77/discord-oauth2.py/docs/source/client.rst

    .. method:: exchange_code(code)

-      Creates an AccessToken object from a code.
+      Converts a code from the redirect url into a :class:`discordoauth2.AccessToken`

-      :param str code: The code from oauth2, it is the code paramater on successful return redirect urls from discord's oauth2.
+      :param str code: `code` paramater from OAuth2 redirect URL

       :returns: :class:`discordoauth2.AccessToken`
       :raises discordoauth2.exceptions.HTTPException: The request failed, usally because the client ID, client, secret, redirect or code is incorrect